Atulkumar072/Data-Structure-assignment/README.md

 # Data-Structure-assignments
-This is a code for stack operations:-
+This code is for stack operations:-
 1) Push
 2) Pop
 3) Display